MicrosoftCloudEssentials-LearningHub/Fabric-SKU-EstimationTool/README.md

 > [!IMPORTANT]
 > Please note that `these demos are intended as a guide and are based on my personal experiences.
 For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly`: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)

+## Overview

+- index.html: This file contains the structure and content of the web page.
+It includes the form for user inputs, labels, and a section to display the results.
+It also links to the CSS file for styling and the JavaScript file for functionality.
+- styles.css: This file contains the styles for the web page.
+It defines the appearance of the elements, such as the layout, colors, fonts, and spacing.
+It ensures the web page looks visually appealing and is easy to use.
+- script.js:  This file contains the JavaScript code that handles the logic for calculating the Fabric SKU based on user inputs.
+It processes the input data, performs the calculations, and updates the web page with the results.

 ## References

 - [Announcing New Recruitment for the Private Preview of Microsoft Fabric SKU Estimator](https://blog.fabric.microsoft.com/en-us/blog/announcing-new-recruitment-for-the-private-preview-of-microsoft-fabric-sku-estimator?ft=All)